 Sustainability is nowadays highlighted as the key to long-range business planning in order to facilitate performance refinements and improvements for the common good.
-With this in mind, we assert that there is a tangible need to develop a better and clearer understanding of the moderating role sustainability has on SME economic performance.
+With this in mind, we assert that there is a tangible need to develop a

 In this paper, we sought to examine the effects of individual sustainability practices and performance dimensions on the economic performance of SMEs, using a carefully chosen sample of SMEs from three countries.
 Specifically, we examined which operational, environmental and social practices/performance aspects are the most accurate predictors of SME economic performance.
 The latter was estimated through business growth and turnover, according to the perceptions of the managers/owners of the selected SME sample, using regression-type methodology.
 The conceptual framework and proposed assessment methodology developed in this paper attempt to meet calls for more theory-building research on SME sustainability (Ates et al., 2013; Jansson et al., 2017) and offer several advantages.